Effect of the near-proton-emission threshold resonance in $^{11}$B on the branching ratio of beta-delayed proton emission from $^{11}$Be: Method of calculation

 where $G_\beta = 2.996 \times 10^{-12}$ is the dimensionless beta-decay constant, and $\lambda = -1.268$ is the axial-to-vector coupling constant ratio.
-In Eq.~\eqref{eq:dW/dE}, the Fermi integral $f(Q-E)$ is computed over $w_e$ which is the total energy of the electron (in units of $m_ec^2$) at a given phase-space point and is given by
+In Eq.~\eqref{eq:dW/dE}, the Fermi integral $f(Q-E)$ is evaluated with respect to $w_e$, which is the total energy of the electron (in units of $m_ec^2$) at a given phase-space point and is given by

-where $p_e$ is the electron momentum, defined as $ p_e = \sqrt{w_e^2 - 1}. $ The total energy of the electron, including its rest mass, is $ w_0 = 1 + (Q - E)/(m_e c^2). $ The Fermi function $F(Z,w_e)$ accounts for the Coulomb interaction between the emitted electron and the charge of the daughter nucleus ($Z = 4$).
+where $p_e$ is the electron momentum, defined as $p_e = \sqrt{w_e^2 - 1}$.
+The total energy of the electron, including its rest mass, is $w_0 = 1 + (Q - E)/(m_e c^2)$.
+The Fermi function $F(Z,w_e)$ accounts for the Coulomb interaction between the emitted electron and the charge of the daughter nucleus ($Z = 4$).
 For low-energy beta decays, the Fermi function can be approximated by

-where the Sommerfeld parameter $\eta_e$ is defined as $ \eta_e = \alpha Z w_e/p_e, $ with $\alpha=1/137$ being the fine-structure constant.
+where the Sommerfeld parameter $\eta_e$ is defined as $\eta_e = \alpha Z w_e/p_e,$ with $\alpha=1/137$ being the fine-structure constant.

 The initial state $i$ is a bound state where a neutron couples to the core nucleus ${}_Z^A X$.
-The final state is a scattering state involving the core and a proton.
+The final state $f$ is a scattering state involving the core and a proton.
 The orbital angular momenta of the relative motion in the initial and final states are denoted as $\ell_i$ and $\ell_f$, respectively, while the total angular momenta are $j_i$ and $j_f$.

-The reduced decay probabilities for Fermi ($B_{\text{F}}$) and Gamow-Teller ($B_{\text{GT}}$) transitions are given by \cite{BayePRC822010, BayePLB6962011}
+The reduced decay probabilities for Fermi ($B_{\text{F}}$) and Gamow-Teller ($B_{\text{GT}}$) transitions are given by~\cite{BayePRC822010, BayePLB6962011}

-$E$ and $v$ are the relative energy and velocity of the system in the scattering state, respectively, $E = \mu v^2/2$, and $\mu$ is the reduced mass.
+where $E$ and $v$ are the relative energy and velocity of the system in the scattering state, respectively, $E = \mu v^2/2$, and $\mu$ is the reduced mass.
 As the final wave function is independent of $j_f$, the Gamow-Teller term simplifies to three times the Fermi term.